 How to help your child develop their skills in classifying and sorting:

 Even though many children begin to naturally sort according to basic attributes, there are many activities that can help your child develop, refine and expand their skills.
-For the young child engaging with concrete, real life objects is an essential starting point.
-Visual representations require higher order processing and can confuse very young children.
+For the young child engaging with concrete, real-life objects is an essential starting point.
+Visual representations require higher-order processing and can confuse very young children.

-There is a plethora of items found in the home and out in nature that can be used as manipulatives for children.
+There are a plethora of items found in the home and out in nature that can be used as manipulatives for children.
 Our 'Nature Box' has a collection of natural educational resources that can be used for this exact purpose.

 Here are some ideas for you to try at home: